-Dana Davis-Bailey is the owner and artistic director of Dana’s Dance Academy.
-After 21 years of providing dance instruction, many of her students are performing on Broadway, in California and Las Vegas.
+Dana Davis–Bailey is the owner and artistic director of Dana’s Dance Academy.
+Many of her students are performing on Broadway, in California and Las Vegas.
 While attending MacArthur High School, Dana was a Cardette officer and later went on to become a Rangerette Lieutenant at Kilgore College.
-Ms. Davis-Bailey also teaches Speech and Theater Arts at Lamar Middle School and provides her talents of choreography and movement to many of the Irving schools including Bowie, MacArthur and Irving High.
+Ms. Davis-Bailey also provides her talents of choreography and movement to many of the Irving schools including Bowie, MacArthur and Irving High.

 Dana danced professionally with the Dallas Ballet Company and the Irving Ballet Company.
 Her final role as a professional ballerina was the Sugar Plum Fairy in the Nutcracker for the Irving Ballet.
 From 1996-1998 Ms. Davis-Bailey served as General Manager for the Irving Ballet Company.
 Summer months are spent as a dance instructor for KidsArts Camp at the Irving Art Center.